 Is the addition of this definition considered to be an implementation action item for the GNSO?

-Paragraph 1.f in Annex E, The ICANN Caretaker Budget, on page 208 of the redline version (overall page 211) says: “”
+Paragraph 1.f in Annex E, The ICANN Caretaker Budget, on page 208 of the redline version (overall page 211) says: “Notwithstanding any other principle listed above, prevents ICANN from initiating activities that are subject to community consideration (or for which that community consideration has not concluded), including without limitation, preventing implementation of the expenditures or undertaking the actions that were the subject of the ICANN Budget that was rejected by the EC and that triggered the need for the Caretaker ICANN Budget.”

 This clause seems appropriate in a case where the EC rejects the budget because it does not support funding certain actions or thinks that too many funds are allocated to those actions.